ronithcv/mvdatascience-source/content/en/page/about.md

 displayShort: true
 ---

-Welcome to the Monta Vista Datascience club!
+Welcome to the Monta Vista Data Science club!
 <p>Data Science holds immense importance in various fields due to its capacity to extract valuable insights and drive informed decision-making.
 Here are few reasons highlighting its significance:
 </p>
 <ol>